Planning Your Schedule

 Note that French, Italian, and Spanish have "intensive" course options (7 hours of class time per week) that are worth 2 units.
 If you take a 2-unit intensive language course, you will only have room in your schedule for one other course.

-In addition to the 3.5-4.5 units you will register for, all students must complete WELL 100: Introduction to College Life at the University of Richmond during their first semester at UR.
-This course is a non-credit graduation requirement that meets once per week for 75 minutes.
+In addition to the 3.5-4.5 units you will register for, all students must complete WELL 100: Introduction to College Life at UR during their first semester at UR.
+This course is a non-credit requirement that meets once per week for 75 minutes.

 Students should register for a WELL 100 section that fits within their schedule.
 If you do not register for a WELL 100 section, you will be assigned to one after registration closes.